sushku/projecteuler-py/README.md

 # projecteuler-py
-Solutions to problems in projecteuler.net in Python3
+Solutions to problems at https://projecteuler.net in Python3